simkimsia/MeioDuplicate/README.markdown

 I only know how to do it provided your cakeapp already has a model like that and you need to put in the Model name yourself.

 See the test case for more details under the commented portion.

+## Saving data to database

+Please note.

+Since this is an extension of MeioUpload, the validation rules and functions used in the callbacks established by MeioUpload are still valid.

+Hence if you wish to save the data AFTER running a duplicateImage($path), you need to do it by turning off the validate and callbacks option.

+Eg,

+	<?php

+	$duplicateSuccessful = $this->Image->duplicateImage($pathOfOriginalImage);

+	if ($duplicateSuccessful) {
+		// make some changes to data if you wish.
+		$this->Image->data['Image']['cover']      = true;

+		$data = $this->Image->data;

+		// because we are creating new Image so we need to run this command.
+		$this->Image->create();

+		// because the MeioUpload behavior will generate errors in this form
+		// [filename] => There were problems in uploading the file.
+		// due to the function uploadCheckUploadError, hence we need to set the validate to false
+		// we also need to set the callbacks to false because of the validations actions in the callbacks as well.
+		$result = $this->Image->save($data, array('validate'=>false,
+								 'callbacks'=>false));

+	}
+	?>